hsolrac/purevim/README.md

 - [ ] Document how to add new LSP servers
 - [ ] Document how to "auto complete"
 - [ ] Document default bindings
+- [ ] Customize auto-format functions
+- [ ] Generalize symbols for errors, warnings, info to be global

 ## Requirements